 In our years of searching we’ve only come across 3 styles of Gilley’s shirts promoting Gilley’s Beer.
 The first is the only one of its kind that we’ve seen anywhere, and is not in either of our Gilley’s merchandise catalogs.
 It’s a light blue men’s dress shirt with a Gilley’s Beer bottle on the back.
 In fact, when Mickey Gilley was here he said he had never seen this shirt before either so it’s possibly a one-of-a-kind that never went into production.

 Our shirt is a size 16-35 and is made of 65/35 poly/cotton.
-The is branded with a tag that says Big Smith.
+The shirt is branded with a tag that says Big Smith.
 It pictures a Gilley’s Beer bottle on the back and as you can see, Mickey Gilley is NOT wearing a hat in the picture on the bottle.
 It’s in excellent condition.

 The front does not make any reference to Gilley’s Beer.
 It only shows the old Gilley’s Club logo, and features the classic arrow/slit pockets, so it most likely dates before the mid-1980’s.
 Here is a picture.